Master degree program

 • Type of control - [RK1+MT+RK2+Exam] (100)

-• Description - The purpose of the discipline is to study methods for solving boundary value problems for evolution equations using functional analysis.
-The theory of partial differential equations is not part of the functional analysis.
-In spite of the fact that some classes of equations can be interpreted in terms of abstract operators acting in Banach spaces, the insistence in taking a superficially abstract point of view and the consequent ignoring of subtle theorems, computations, and the derivation of a priori estimates is ultimately a great loss in the study of the required problems.
-During the study of course, students should be competent in: – The basic laws of the development of science and technology; – Know the Basic concepts and methods of the theory of equations of mathematical physics; – Know he main types of special functions; Evolution equations that characterize processes occurring in a continuous medium, and, as a rule, containing time derivatives.
-Equations that can be interpreted as the writing of the differential law of development (evolution) in time of some process.
+• Description - To develop the ability to study methods for solving boundary value problems for evolutionary equations using functional analysis.
+The theory of partial differential equations is not part of functional analysis.
+Despite the fact that some classes of equations can be interpreted in terms of abstract operators acting in Banach spaces, insistence on adopting a superficially abstract point of view and the consequent ignorance of subtle theorems, calculations and derivation of a priori estimates is ultimately a great loss in the study of the desired problems.

 General algebra